-\subsection{Forking independence in abelian groups}
+\subsubsection{Forking independence in abelian groups}

 In \cite{Mike}, the model theory of modules is extensively studied.
 We will be interested in applying some of the results in \cite{Mike} to the reduct of the value group to the language of groups $\mathcal{L}_{AG}=\{ +, -, 0\}$.
-It is well known that modules are stable, and every abelian group can be considered as a $\mathbb{Z}$-module.
+It is well known that modules are stable, and every abelian group is a $\mathbb{Z}$-module.
 We recall some of the necessary notions to characterize forking independence in abelian groups.
-Throughout this section we consider the $\mathcal{L}_{AG}$ first order theory of some torsion free group and we denote as $\mathfrak{G}$ its monster model.\\ \begin{definition}[\emph{p.p. formula}] A $p.p.$ formula $\phi(\mathbf{v})$ is an $\mathcal{L}_{AG}$ formula of the form
+Throughout this section we consider the $\mathcal{L}_{AG}$ first order theory of some torsion free group and we denote as $\mathfrak{G}$ its monster model.\\ We recall some of the well known facts about stable theories. \begin{fact} Let $T$ be a complete first order theory and assume that $T$ is stable and $M \vDash T$.
+Let $p \in S_{n}(M)$ then $p$ is stationary.
+Furthermore, for any set of parameters $M \subseteq A$ and $q \in S_{n}(A)$ such that $p \subseteq q$ the following conditions are equivalent: \begin{enumerate} \item $q$ is a non-forking extension of $p$, \item $q$ is a heir extension of $p$ (i.e. every formula represented in $q$ is also represented in $p$), \item $q$ is a co-heir extension of $p$ (i.e. for every formula $\phi(\mathbf{x},\mathbf{a})\in q$ is finitely satisfiable in $M$, this is there is some $\mathbf{m} \subseteq M$ such that $\vDash \phi(\mathbf{m}, \mathbf{a})$.) \end{enumerate} \end{fact} \begin{definition}[\emph{p.p. formula}] A $p.p.$ formula $\phi(\mathbf{v})$ is an $\mathcal{L}_{AG}$ formula of the form

-where $s_{j_{i}}$, $r_{j_{i}} \in \mathbb{Z}$, and $\mathbf{v}= (v_{1},\dots,v_{n})$ is a tuple of variables. \end{definition} Given a $p.p.$ formula if we replace the last $(n-i)$- variables by a tuple of parameters $\bar{a}=(a_{i}, \dots,a_{n})$, the formula $\phi(v_{1},\dots,v_{i-1}, \bar{a})$ defines a coset of $\phi(v_{1},\dots,v_{i-1}, \bar{0})$, which defines a subgroup of $\mathfrak{G}^{i}$. \begin{definition}[$p.p.$-type] Let $\mathbf{c}$ be a tuple and $A$ some set of a parameters, the $p.p$ type of $\bar{c}$ over $A$ is the set of $p.p.$ $\mathcal{L}_{AG}(A)$-formulas that $\bar{c}$ satisfies.
+where $s_{j_{i}}$, $r_{j_{i}} \in \mathbb{Z}$, and $\mathbf{v}= (v_{1},\dots,v_{n})$ is a tuple of variables. \end{definition} Given a $p.p.$ formula if we replace the last $(n-i)$- variables by a tuple of parameters $\bar{a}=(a_{i},\dots,a_{n})$, the formula $\phi(v_{1},\dots,v_{i-1}, \bar{a})$ defines a coset of $\phi(v_{1},\dots,v_{i-1}, \bar{0})$, which defines a subgroup of $\mathfrak{G}^{i}$. \begin{definition}[$p.p.$-type] Let $\mathbf{c}$ be a tuple and $A$ some set of a parameters, the $p.p.$ type of $\mathbf{c}$ over $A$ is the set of $p.p.$ $\mathcal{L}_{AG}(A)$-formulas that $\mathbf{c}$ satisfies.
 This is: